 There should also be elements to help increase the conversion chances such as example photos of your work, testimonials, reviews, and any other social proof to help seal the deal and make them take that buying action (which in this case would be booking a photo session).

 When we dive into the 12 ways to promote your photography business after the next section, be thinking about how each promotion strategy ties into the AIDA model.

 Before diving into the 12 promotion strategies, let’s briefly look at the components of promotion and what will make an effective promotion.

 We’ve already touched on the 4-promotion stages — now there are four components that you need to know before engaging in a specific promotion strategy.

 The first promotion component is the content.

 For example, if you are running a Facebook video ad, is the video produced professionally?
 Is it telling a story?
 Is it aligning with your brand?

-The content component is ensuring that you are creating a high-quality promotion and not junk or spam that will just be ignored.
+The content component ensures that you are creating a high-quality promotion, not junk or spam that will just be ignored.

 The media component relies on you placing the promotion in the right media channel to reach your target audience.

-Going back to the AIDA model — knowing which media channel is best to reach your target audience is important to first break through into the attention stage.
+Going back to the AIDA model — knowing which media channel is best to reach your target audience is important to the first breakthrough into the attention stage.